-This cake is a family favorite first shared by our good friend Marilyn.
-We've adapted it with our own favorite chocolate fudge frosting, but we will always think of Marilyn when we eat it.
-We think it tastes like a Hostess Ding Dong or Ho Ho cake, maybe even better!
-It's the best "snack cake" around.
-You're going to love it!
+This Ho Ho sheet cake recipe is a family favorite first shared by our good friend Marilyn.
+We've adapted it with our own chocolate fudge frosting recipe, but we will always think of Marilyn when we eat it.

 Cake